 In the insurance world, we use the term “paid-up” to talk about paid-up life insurance, paid-up additions rider, reduced paid-up insurance option, and a type of dividend option.

 In a nutshell, paid-up life insurance allows you to pay life insurance premiums for a period of time (through a whole life insurance policy), then stop paying for life insurance and still reap the benefits.

 The guarantees of most whole life insurance policies are based on an expected age of 100 or 121.
 This means that the policy will endow when you reach that expected age.
 Endowment is a fancy way to say that the death benefit and cash value of your policy are equal.
 If you are still living when the policy endows, then the policy simply stops growing.
-At this point, you’ll still have access to the cash value of the policy through a policy loan, withdrawal or surrender, and your life will still be insured.
+At this point, you’ll still have access to the cash value of the policy through a policy loan, withdrawal, or surrender, and your life will still be insured.
 The insurance company will continue insuring you after the policy endows until they receive a claim notification.
-Once a claim is made, the death benefit will be paid to your beneficiaries and the insurance company will be finished fulfilling their contractual guarantees.
+Once a claim is made, the death benefit will be paid to your beneficiaries, and the insurance company will be finished fulfilling its contractual guarantees.